 There is no shortage of diversity amongst mushrooms.
 They come in all shapes, sizes, colors, and textures.
 Some dawn fibrous veils, others display long tendril-like manes, a few glow in the dark, and some bruise blue.
 Many mycologists dedicate their lives to documenting and studying the intricacies of these unusual organisms, and their discoveries never cease to surprise.
 One of the most recent findings?
-A team of German scientists cracked the decades-long mystery behind blue bruising mushrooms.
+In 2019, a team of German scientists cracked the decades-long mystery behind blue bruising mushrooms.

 Mushrooms Turning Blue?
 Here’s What It Means.